 An Evening With Eric Silberger

-On December 18, HCMF joined forces with Tchaikovsky prize-winning violinist and Hawaii International Music Festival (HIMF) co-founder, Eric Silberger, in an intimate evening recital with University of Hawaii's own, Dr. Jonathan Korth.
-This event will be at the University of Hawaii's Orvis Auditorium.
+HCMF joined forces with Tchaikovsky prize-winning violinist and Hawaii International Music Festival Co-Founder Eric Silberger in an intimate evening recital at the University of Hawaii-Manoa.

 Silberger is also the co-founder of the Hawaii International Music Festival (HIMF), an organization that celebrates music and Hawaii by bringing internationally acclaimed musicians to the communities of Hawaii through innovative, interdisciplinary concerts and educational outreach opportunities.